Our Vision, Purpose and Values

 This site will give you all information you need to know about passports and passport cards.

-Notice is hereby given that on May 28, 2015 at 10:00 A.M., in the Wasatch County Administration Building 25 North Main Street, Heber City Utah, the Wasatch County Auditor, Brent R. Titcomb, will offer for sale at public auction and sell to the highest bidder certain real estate located in Wasatch County and now held by it under preliminary tax sale. .
+Notice is hereby given that on May 16, 2019 at 10:00 A.M., in the Wasatch County Administration Building 25 North Main Street, Heber City Utah, Wasatch County.
+The Wasatch County Clerk/Auditor, will offer for sale at public auction and sell to the highest bidder.
 Only Cash or Certified Funds, no checks will be accepted in payment of bid pursuant to the provisions of Section 59-2-1351.1.
-Utah Code.
+Utah Code, the following described real estate located in Wasatch County and now held by it under preliminary tax sale.